jen0828/MakerBnB/README.md

 Start the server in the terminal using:
 ```
-$ ruby app.rb #Start the server at localhost:4567
+$ rackup #Start the server at localhost:9292
 ```

 ### To run tests: